jayprakash98/social-media-app/README.md

-# How to run the code
+# How to run this code

 Since this is beginner level project so there is not many thing needs to be done to run this application on your local device . copy the repository on your device and follow the below step.